 Facebook has over 2 billion active users worldwide.
 Having access to even a fraction of that many potential customers is nothing to ignore.

 So how do you make your Facebook local business page stand out from the competition?
 No worries, we’ve got you covered.
-Keep reading to learn how dominate your Facebook local business page in 2019.
+Keep reading to learn how to dominate your Facebook local business page in 2019 with Facebook marketing for small business.

 Why Do People Follow Brands on Facebook?